antzkr/LUKS-Mount-Bash-Function/README.md

 Version 8 - Now with keyfile support

 Simple bash function to quickly mount and unmount LUKS images from the command line.
-A single line finds available LUKS containers and mounts to your specified destination directory.
+A single terminal line finds available LUKS containers and mounts to your specified destination directory.
 Key files are supported.

 # PURPOSE